One of the main challenges business owners and marketing managers face is figuring out how to craft a marketing strategy that works for the business.

 In marketing terms, a marketing strategy is a master plan that aligns directly with your revenue targets, marketing objectives, long-term vision, ethics, and business goals.
 Marketing tactics often involve generating leads, advertising, sales promotions, and other activities that directly support your strategic marketing plan.

 Marketing strategy and tactics are interdependent and employed in combination.
 But strategy determines and directs tactics.
-Strategy provides direction and a roadmap for the organization and its team members.
+Strategy provides direction and a roadmap for the organisation and its team members.
 A sound strategy that fits the business and its market’s needs will also provide long-term sustainable results.

 DETERMINE A MARKETING GOAL